-Applied Behavioral Analysis (ABA) is a system of autism treatment based on behaviorist theories which states that desired behaviors can be taught through a system of rewards and consequences.
-ABA can be thought of as applying behavioral principles to behavioral goals and carefully measuring the results.
+Applied Behavioral Analysis (ABA) is a system of autism treatment based on behaviourist theories which states that desired behaviours can be taught through a system of rewards and consequences.
+ABA can be thought of as applying behavioural principles to behavioural goals and carefully measuring the results.

 Students will learn about the neurodevelopmental and behavioural aspects of people with autism spectrum disorder.
 Students will learn about the causes, symptoms, diagnostics tools, research-based interventions, and will cover autism spectrum disorder from birth to adulthood.